Airbnb vs Renting: The Pros and Cons of Each

 If you’re thinking of converting your rental property to an Airbnb, the ability to confidently predict profits can be tricky.
-Because so many factors go into an Airbnb success, we’ve put together a review of the business benefits and pitfalls of managing long and short-term rental properties.
-Compare and contrast these tips and see what works best for you.
+Because so many factors go into an Airbnb success, we’ve put together a review of the business benefits and pitfalls of managing long and short-term rental properties, or more simply put, we're comparing Airbnb versus renting out your home.

 The Pros of Airbnbs

-The argument for Airbnb versus traditional renting is one that’s best explored by looking carefully at the benefits and drawbacks for each option.
+If you’re thinking "Is Airbnb better than renting?" the answer is, it really depends.
+The argument for Airbnb versus renting is one that’s best explored by looking carefully at the benefits and drawbacks for each option.
 Here are a few reasons why this rental strategy may be right for you:

 The increased profits cover Airbnb’s 3% service fee.
 When your rental’s calendar is filled up, you’re probably going to be able to overcome that service charge for processing and marketing your property.